GSA/digitalgov.gov/content/post/2014-06-09-federal-agencies-and-the-opportunities-and-challenges-of-big-data.md

 date: 2014-06-09 11:20:01 -0400
 title: 'Federal Agencies and the Opportunities and Challenges of Big Data'
-summary: 'On June 19, the Obama Administration will continue the conversation on big data as we co-host our fourth big data conference, this time with the Georgetown University McCourt School of Public Policy&rsquo;s Massive Data Institute.
+summary: 'On June 19, the Obama Administration will continue the conversation on big data as we co-host our fourth big data conference, this time with the Georgetown University McCourt School of Public Policy’sMassive Data Institute.
 The conference, &ldquo;Improving Government Performance in the Era of Big Data; Opportunities and Challenges for Federal Agencies,&rdquo; will build on'
 authors: [nicole-wong]
 categories:
   - Data